 He sat there in a vegetative state, he didn’t notice what was going on around him.
 His parents basically, you know, opened his mouth and put food in there.
-And he had the parents was told that there was nothing they could do.
+And had the parents were told that there was nothing they could do.
 And so that’s pretty severe under-functioning.
-His parents were told to put him in an institution, by doctors, the woman who trained Dr. Blomberg, she was a self-taught movement therapist, and she basically took these tiny rhythmic movements that babies do, she was very observant, and she gave them to others who were struggling and the parents want to see Kiersten lien, who is the one who taught Dr. Blomberg and, and I think I’m saying the name right, it’s a Swedish name.
+His parents were told to put him in an institution, by doctors, the woman who trained Dr. Blomberg, was a self-taught movement therapist, and she basically took these tiny rhythmic movements that babies do, she was very observant, and she gave them to others who were struggling and the parents want to see Kiersten lien, who is the one who taught Dr. Blomberg and, and I think I’m saying the name right, it’s a Swedish name.
 And I think actually, it’s supposed to be something like sheer spin, Linda.
 Okay.
 To our English eyes, it looks like Krysten Roque.
 Anyway, so she taught the parents these fairly simple rhythmic movements.
 And this little boy started to wake up, he started to be able to move on his own.

 He started noticing the family dog, he started to crawl and slither around the house.
 And then within several months, he was up and walking, and then he was running around playing with his brother, he started to have an opinion about his food, and what he liked and what he didn’t like, which So, you know, it’s you that you see, and you hear a case study like that.
 And it’s so astounding, you think, wow, that must be the one in a million case.
 But actually, what happens is that because these movements are innate, and because they’re already existing as a template in our brain, they work across humanity.
 And they’re so good for optimizing function for any age, which is the part that just blows me away.